zzc-1998/NR-3DQA/README.md

 ## Experiment Update

 We update the experiment files for SJTU-PCQA and WPC databases, which includes the MOSs and extracted features from point clouds.
+We do not use the GGD, AGGD, Gamma parameters of color features in this experiment version for simplification.